Dublin Airport's Passenger Traffic Decreased By 46% In October When Compared To Pre-COVID-19 Pandemic Levels

 Other International And Domestic Traffic

-Meanwhile, other international passenger traffic to and from the Middle East declined by 67% compared to pre-pandemic 2019 levels in October to close to 25,000 passengers, and the number of people who travelled on domestic routes last month declined by 18% compared to more than 7,000.
+Meanwhile, other international passenger traffic to and from the Middle East declined by 67% compared to pre-pandemic 2019 levels in October to close to 25,000 passengers, and the number of people who travelled on domestic routes last month declined by 18% compared to October of 2019 to more than 7,000.

 October Bank Holiday Weekend Traffic